-Name: Mentor Group:

-INSTRUCTIONS - Please 1 record your options in the grid below.

-COURSES

-Option 1

-Option 2

-Option 3

-Option 4

-Option 5

 Subjects available

 Accounting

 Art

 Computer Science

 Economics

 French

 Geography

 German

 Greek (1st language)

 Greek (2nd language)

 History

 Music

 Physical Education

 Triple Science

+YEAR 4 & 5 OPTION FORM (2021 - 2023)

+Name: Mentor Group:

+Home tel:

+Mobile tel:

-YEAR 4 & 5 OPTION FORM (2020 - 2022) Name: Mentor Group: Home tel: Mobile tel: TERMS AND CONDITIONS In signing this form: I understand that the deadline for submitting this form is Friday, 6 March 2020.
-I understand that it may not be possible to run every course outlined in this options booklet, and where not enough students choose a course, then that course will not be offered by the Academy.
-If I have chosen a course that will not run, I accept that I must choose a replacement course.
-I understand that the choices I make on the options form are final, subject to the pattern of choices allowing groups to be formed.
-I understand that following the choices of Year 3 students, the school plans for adequate rooms and teaching staff being available to honour them in September.
-As a result, I am committed to follow the options I have made.
-Facilitating changes is extremely difficult and will occur, only if possible, at the discretion of the school.
-I understand that the school allows changes to options during the first teaching week in September, subject of course to timetable and class size constraints.
+TERMS AND CONDITIONS

+In signing this form:

+- It is understood that the deadline for submitting this form is Monday, 29 March 2021. - It is understood that it may not be possible to run every course outlined in this options booklet, and where not enough students choose a course, then that course will not be offered by the Academy.
+If the student has chosen a course that will not run, I accept that a replacement course will be chosen. - It is understood that the choices the student makes on the options form are final, subject to the pattern of choices allowing groups to be formed. - It is understood that following the choices of Year 3 students, the school plans for adequate rooms and teaching staff being available to honour them in September.
+As a result, the student is committed to follow the options he/she has made.
+Facilitating changes is extremely difficult and will occur, only if possible, at the discretion of the school. - It is understood that the school allows changes to options during the first teaching week in September, subject of course to timetable and class size constraints.
 After this period, no changes are permitted.
-Signature of Student: Date: PARENTAL CONSENT I have also read the options booklet and understand the terms and conditions relating to the courses my child will take in years 4 & 5.
-I understand that my child has agreed to the Terms and Conditions above and I agree to them as well.